RISC-OS-Community/ExampleRepository/README.md

 If you want to use git yourself:
 - we create a repository for you like this one
 - you git clone it on your computer
-- you cd into the directory created into your computer and create your ne branch called yourname-initial-commit (no sapces) using the command ```git branch jhon-initial-commit```
+- you cd into the directory created into your computer and create your ne branch called yourname-initial-commit (no spaces) using the command ```git branch jhon-initial-commit```
 - you add your sources in the src directory
 - you edit the README.md (with any text editor) and add info about your code (and how to build it if it needs compilation and which compilers it needs)
 - When you're done you add your changes using ```git add .```